sandokandias/learning-antlr/README.md

-# antlr-poc
+# learning-antlr

-Learning how to safelly edit java code with antlr4 and python.
+Learning how to safelly edit java code using antlr4 and python.